codekristaps/InventoryManagement/README.md

 # InventoryManagement

  Another side project which is an inventory management system built using C# and Blazor.
+Will update from time to time.

 # Home page